Gtalen/PFDA/README.md

 ## Description

 This repository contains my assignment and project for the module Programming for Data Analytics at ATU Galway.
 The objective of the assignments and project is to demonstrate my understanding of the key topics covered in this module.
-These include representing datasets, plotting, pandas, numpy and random numbers,introduction to machine learning and databases.
+These include representing datasets, plotting, Pandas, Numpy, random number generation, introduction to machine learning and databases.

 ## Assignment